PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 *5 West Park, Bristol (BS8 2LX)*

 This can easily be geocoded and plotted on a map.
-While we can't find the exact boundaries of the property we can at least put a point in the map a the address.
+While we can't find the exact boundaries of the property we can at least put a point in the map at the address.

 But consider another example: